 \section{Introduction}

-This note is written in two purposes.
-The first purpose is to give a partial review of the bispectral correspondence \cite{vMS,vM,S} between quantum affine Knizhnik-Zamolodchikov equations and the eigenvalue problems of Macdonald type, and the review forms the large part of this text (\cref{s:A,s:CC}).
-The second purpose is to study the relation of the bispectral correspondence and the parameter specialization investigated by the authors' previous study \cite{YY}, and it is fulfilled in \cref{s:sp}.
+This note is written for two purposes.
+The first purpose is to give a partial review of the bispectral correspondence \cite{vMS,vM,S} between quantum affine Knizhnik-Zamolodchikov equations and the eigenvalue problems of Macdonald type, and the review forms the major part of this text (\cref{s:A,s:CC}).
+The second purpose is to study the relationship between the bispectral correspondence and the parameter specialization investigated in the authors' previous study \cite{YY}, and it is fulfilled in \cref{s:sp}.
 We summarize these two contents in the following \cref{ss:0:1} and \cref{ss:0:2}, respectively.